szilarddoro/szilarddoro-blog/README.md

 - [Cloudinary](https://cloudinary.com) - This is for storing and optimizing your images on the fly.
 - [Vercel](https://vercel.com) or [Netlify](https://netlify.com) or any other
   hosting platform.
-It's a simply Next app, you can deploy it anywhere.
+It's a simple Next.js app, you can deploy it anywhere.

 ## Configuring the environment